 - Watches mean that widespread severe weather is possible.

-- A Watch means that severe weather has not occured yet, but weather conditions are becomin highly volatile.
+- A Watch means that severe weather has not occurred yet, but weather conditions are becoming highly volatile.
 Pay close attention to the weather, and tune into TV, radio, or NOAA Weather Radio broadcasts frequently.

 - Warnings (Severe Thunderstorm, Flash Flood, Dust Storm, or in rare cases, Tornado) mean that life-threatening weather is about to occur, or has been reported.
 Take action immediately.